 Use Network Pharmacies and Show Your ID Card to Get the Plan Discount

-The plan pays for prescription drugs based on the allowed amount (Washington State Rx Services' standard reimbursement).
+The plans pay for prescription drugs based on the allowed amount (Washington State Rx Services' standard reimbursement).
 If you use a non-network pharmacy or do not show your ID card at a network pharmacy, and the amount charged is more than the allowed amount, you will pay the difference in addition to your coinsurance.